 When my father was rapidly declining in health, I found myself at times full of sorrow, with little energy and difficulty focusing, a normal grief reaction.
 Yet I still woke at times, thankfully, energized, full of love, peace and even joy.
-I brought that energy for the launch of my Culturally Confident Credentialing Mentor Coaching program during my dad’s decline.
+I brought that energy for my Culturally Intelligent Leadership, Team and Mentor Coaching program during my dad’s decline.
 “I felt cradled in safety,” said the participant I coached.
 (And ready for our powerful learning adventure!)
 I experienced God’s power at work in and through me.
 And I need to continually remind myself I do not have to go it alone!
 One way I do this is by actually physically stepping into a shared power stance.

 “Over the years, I have found a natural connection between and among leadership, community change and my spiritual self.
 Through meditation and reflection on scriptures the work of community changes, while not easier, certainly is clearer, particularly when it comes to listening.”
 Jim Caccamo, former Executive Director, Ignatian Spirituality Center of Kansas City; Director of Early Childhood Education for Mid-America Regional Council when we were coaching.

 And, I add, sharing the power!
 Leaders, want to check in on how power is shared in your organization, team and the impact?
 Contact me for a strategy session.

 To our potential, prosperity and peace-we are in this together!